Go to Reviews.org US Edition

 What is WiFi 6?

 If Seinfeld was still around, amid discussions of a myriad of newfangled trends, main man Jerry Seinfeld may well ask: “What is the deal with WiFi 6?”
-And while I won’t even try to wax lyrical about his observational style of answering such a rhetorical question, what I can do is tell you the short answer is WiFi 6 is the latest wireless standard.
+And while I won’t even try to wax lyrical about his observational style of answering such a rhetorical question, it's a question that more than a few consumers might find themselves asking before too long.

 WiFi 6 vs WiFi 5